e2vinodj/Claim_Terminations/chapter2.md

 library(dplyr)
 library(stringr)

-# 2.2.4 - the ctr_data_trn (training) table created in earlier chapters is already imported and loaded into this session.
+# 2.2.4 - the ctr_data_trn (training) table created in earlier exercise is already imported and loaded into this session.

 # 2.2.5 - recode the data into ctr_data_ph so it is in a cleaner format for the regression
 ctr_data_ph <- ctr_data_trn %>%